 The Somali Bantu Refugee Community Project

-The RPCGA’s Boston-area research with Somali refugee parents and youth has also grown during 2012.
-Analysis of data from recent collaborative qualitative research with Somali Bantu adults and children (an ethnic sub-group within the larger Somali resettlement population) is underway to identify services needs and preferences, as well as culturally relevant protective processes that deserve priority attention in intervention planning.
+The RPCGA’s Boston-area research with Somali refugee parents and youth, as well as Bhutanese refugees has also grown.
+Analysis of data from recent collaborative qualitative research with Somali Bantu adults and children (an ethnic sub-group within the larger Somali resettlement population) and Bhutanese refugees is underway to identify services needs and preferences, as well as culturally relevant protective processes that deserve priority attention in intervention planning.
 Preliminary analyses highlight how family dynamics, including communication, values, and parenting, are influenced by acculturation stressors, including language barriers, limited access to services, and wide cultural gaps.
 This mixed methods participatory research has led to many opportunities for raising awareness about the psychosocial needs of these refugee groups in the Boston area and dissemination activities at the Massachusetts Department of Mental Health (School Based Mental Health program) and a collaborative presentation with the Somali Bantu refugee team at City Hall in Chelsea Massachusetts.
 This project has been supported by strong Harvard student involvement and collaboration.
 The RPCGA has formed a new partnership in 2012 with MGH-Chelsea and Harvard Medical School in the “Bridging the Gap” program, in which volunteer medical, dental, and public health students are paired with a recent immigrant/refugee family in the Boston area.
 Each volunteer works as a family advocate to provide service activities such as finding ESL resources, assistance with housing, and tutoring schoolchildren.

 The SAFE Project